EthonicDev/NSMB-Logo-Generator-Blender/readme.md

-lighting and some materials provided by Miguel (Miguei #3046)
+a bit of lighting provided by real_miguel, neuer font used in splash created by azuritii.